WillPepperr/Google_Data_Analyst_Capstone/README.md

 <br />
 <br />
 <br />
 After I had all of the year's data into a single table, I began to clean the data.
-I removed trips with missing data cells and trips with unreliable data such as a person riding having an age over 84.  <br/>
+I removed trips with missing data cells and trips with unreliable data such as a person riding whose age is over 84. <br />
 <br />
 <br />
 <a href="https://imgur.com/GzIzJRq"><img src="https://i.imgur.com/GzIzJRq.png" title="source: imgur.com" /></a>